calculquebec/cq-formation-advanced-python/reference/ul-20160216/04-profiling.md

     15         1            0      0.0      0.0      return sums
 ~~~

 This is again expected, we spend all of our time doing the sum.
 But why is it slower?
 The answer is that we are still using the Python built-in sum function and not it's Numpy counterpart.
 That means the code goes back and forth between Python and C (Numpy).
-We can make the code execute longer in the Numpy library by using it's own sum function:
+We can make the code execute longer in the Numpy library by using its own sum function:

 ~~~ {.python}
 def sum_nexts(numbers):